conmurphy/hands-on-lab-terraform/README.md

   ```
 </details>

-As you can see the apply should have gone through successfully, even though the ACI objects already exist. **Note that this behaviour is dependent on the Terraform provider.**
+As you can see the apply should have gone through successfully, even though the ACI objects already exist. **Note that this behaviour is dependent on the endpoint.
+In the case of the ACI API, if an object already exists it is updated but if it doesn't exist it will be created**

 **In some cases you may receive an error that the object already exists.
 In that case you would need to import the existing configuration into your Terraform state file.**